Come on over.

 - official transcripts of all previous college work attempted or completed

-- a final high school transcript (Candidates who will complete two or more full-time terms at a college or university before enrolling at Eckerd need only submit proof of high school graduation, e.g., a copy of your high school diploma or equivalent.)
+- a final high school transcript (Candidates who will complete two or more full-time terms at a college or university before enrolling at Eckerd do not need to submit a high school transcript)

 - SAT I or ACT scores (Candidates who will complete two or more full-time terms at a college or university before enrolling at Eckerd do not need to submit SAT I /ACT test scores. )